AmbitionEng/django-pgtrigger/docs/advanced_db.md

-# Advanced Database Setups
+# Non-Standard Database Setups

-Here we cover details about more advanced database setups that might impact how you use triggers.
+Here we cover details about non-standard database setups that might impact how you use triggers.

 ## Multiple Databases